DavesCodeMusings/ftpdlite/CONTRIBUTING.md

 Behavior or FTPdLite
 Expected behavior
 FTP Client you're using
-FTPdLite code you suspect is causing the issue
+Serial console output with FTPdLite started using `run(debug=True)` Anything else you think would be helpful
 ```

 _Please use the issues rather than a pull request as this makes things easier to manage._